123453ANSH/GSRProcessingPipelineSPSS/README.md

 1. takes in input of a folder containing raw iMotions Galvanic Skin Response data files
 2. processes each file, reporting one of the following metrics in a processed file (user of script decides which metric is reported in .csv):
 - number of phasic GSR peaks across entire time series in a file
-- number of GSR peaks in every 20 second range for entire time series (excluding first and last four seconds; common practice to exclude data at beginning and end of file for biometric data analysis for scientific studies)
+- number of GSR peaks in every 20 second range for entire time series (excluding first and last four seconds; common practice to exclude data at beginning and end of file for biometric data analysis in scientific studies)
 - average phasic GSR value across entire time series in a file
-- average phasic GSR value in every 20 second range for entire time series (excluding first and last four seconds; common practice to exclude data at beginning and end of file for biometric data analysis for scientific studies)
+- average phasic GSR value in every 20 second range for entire time series (excluding first and last four seconds; common practice to exclude data at beginning and end of file for biometric data analysis in scientific studies)
 - average value of peak amplitude across entire time series in a file
 3. The processed .csv files can be inputted directly into the SPSS software to generate statistics about the GSR data from pre -> post -> followup for all participants in a research study, which will indicate whether the research study hypothesis is supported or not.